duckietown/hatchery/readme.md

 #### Plugin

 Existing users of JetBrains' IDEs (ex.
 PyCharm, CLion, or IntelliJ IDEA) can install Hatchery directly through the IDE, via **File | Settings | Plugins | Browse Repositories... | :mag: "hatchery"**.
 Older versions of Hatchery are also available through the [plugin repository](https://plugins.jetbrains.com/plugin/10290-hatchery).

+For the adventurous, untested, bleeding edge builds are also available on our [TeamCity build server](https://teamcity.jetbrains.com/project.html?projectId=hatchery).
+Download the plugin ZIP file and [install it from disk](https://www.jetbrains.com/help/idea/managing-plugins.html#installing-plugins-from-disk).

 ### Getting Started